ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_lock.md

 |0|EEPROM area can be modified|
 |1|EEPROM area cannot be modified|

-`Caution` If Lock is set to 1, the power must be turned off and then turned on again to change into 0.
+**CAUTION** : If Lock is set to 1, the power must be turned off and then turned on again to change into 0.
 {: .notice--warning}